 Anxiety or depression

 Members often find the group helpful in many ways.
 They get support for taking steps and reaching goals.
 They can share common feelings.
 Most importantly, they can do these things in a nonjudgmental setting.

 If you are considering group therapy, talk to a therapist first.
 The therapist can advise what may be best for you.

 is an option for some people.
 However, this is not the same as group therapy.
 A support group leader does not have to be a therapist.
 Members give each other general support.
 But the group does not focus on improving behavior patterns.

 What Are the Benefits of Group Therapy?

-Learn how to apply new behaviors to situations outside the group
+Learn how to apply new behaviors outside the group

 What Happens in the Session?